You know how bad it is. But the DWP only sees what's on the form.

 If you've tried asking ChatGPT or any general AI tool for help with your PIP form, you already know the result: polished-sounding waffle that could apply to anyone and doesn't cover what the decision process actually looks for.

-PIP NAV was built around how PIP works.
+PIP Nav was built around how PIP works.
 It knows the 12 activities.
 It knows the descriptors and what each level means.
 It asks about the four things that determine your score: can you do it safely, to an acceptable standard, in a reasonable time, and as many times as you need to.
 Every question exists because of how PIP decisions are actually made.

 Generic AI gives you generic answers.
-PIP NAV gives you structured, specific draft wording built from what you actually told it about your life.
+PIP Nav gives you structured, specific draft wording built from what you actually told it about your life.

 How it works